wbamberg/idl-reference/docs/nsICacheEntryOpenCallback.md

    - there is not enough disk space to create new entries
    - cache entry was not found in a given application cache

+## Constants ##

+### ENTRY_WANTED ###

+State of the entry determined by onCacheEntryCheck.

+ENTRY_WANTED - the consumer is interested in the entry, we will pass it.
+RECHECK_AFTER_WRITE_FINISHED - the consumer cannot use the entry while data is still being written and wants to check it again after the current write is finished.
+This actually prevents concurrent read/write and is used with non-resumable HTTP responses.
+ENTRY_NEEDS_REVALIDATION - entry needs to be revalidated first with origin server, this means the loading channel will decide whether to use the entry content as is after it gets a positive response from the server about validity of the content ; when a new content needs to be loaded from the server, the loading channel opens a new entry with OPEN_TRUNCATE flag which dooms the one this check has been made for.
+ENTRY_NOT_WANTED - the consumer is not interested in the entry, we will not pass it.

+### RECHECK_AFTER_WRITE_FINISHED ###

+### ENTRY_NEEDS_REVALIDATION ###

+### ENTRY_NOT_WANTED ###